ViciousDoormat/Shortcut-Fusion-Extension/README.md

 	- A comparison between my replicated results and the results of the paper.
 	- A discussion of my MultiTree results.
 	- A future research suggestion.
-- The original paper this project was based on.
+- The original paper on which this project was based.
 This is the file ThePaper.pdf.
 - My main results.
 Namely, replicating the results of the paper.
 	- My implementation can be found in the file main.hs.
-	   To compile this file, criterion and deepseq should be installed and added to environment file.
+		- To compile this file, criterion and deepseq should be installed and added to the environment file.
 This can be achieved by running "cabal install --lib criterion" and "cabal install --lib deepseq".
-	   This file needs to be compiled with the O flag; ghc -O main.hs.
+	   	- This file should be compiled with the O flag; ghc -O main.hs.
 Otherwise, the results will not be duplicated as the defined Haskell optimization rules will not be used.
-	b) My results can be found in the file ReplicatedResults.pdf.
+	- My results can be found in the file ReplicatedResults.pdf.
-	c) I compare my results to the results of the paper after this section of this README file.
+	- I compare my results to the results of the paper after this section of this README file.
 - My first additional assignment in which I implemented a Church and CoChurch encoding for MultiTrees.
-   MultiTrees here are trees with any number of children, and values stored at the leafs.
+   MultiTrees here are trees with any number of children, and values stored at the leaves.
 	- The implementation can be found in the file multitree.hs.
-	   To compile this file, criterion and deepseq should again be installed and added to environment file.
+		- To compile this file, criterion and deepseq should again be installed and added to the environment file.
-	   This file needs to be compiled with the O flag; ghc -O multitree.hs.
+		- This file should be compiled with the O flag; ghc -O multitree.hs.
 Otherwise, the results will not be duplicated as the defined Haskell optimization rules will not be used.
 	- My results can be found in the file ResultsMultiTree.pdf.
 	- I discuss these results at the end of this README file.
 - My second additional assignment in which I implemented a Church encoding for lists.
 	-The implementation can be found in the file list.hs.
-	   To compile this file, containers should be installed and added to environment file.
+		- To compile this file, containers should be installed and added to the environment file.
 This can be achieved by running "cabal install --lib containers".
-  	- An explanation of this implementation can be found in the file ListChurchEncodingExplanation.pdf I heavily recommend to go over the implementation and this explanation file together.
+  	- An explanation of this implementation can be found in the file ListChurchEncodingExplanation.pdf.
+I heavily recommend going over the implementation and this explanation file together.
 I further explain this is the explanation file.

 ## Comparison between my replicated results and the results of the paper: